Tag Archives: AMD

 New physical attacks are quickly diluting secure enclave defenses from Nvidia, AMD, and Intel

 Cheap, quick, and the size of a briefcase “Now that we have interpositioned DDR5 traffic, our work shows that even the most modern of TEEs across all vendors with available hardware is vulnerable to cheap physical attacks,” Genkin said.
 The equipment required by TEE.fail runs off-the-shelf gear that costs less than $1,000.
-One of the… Read More »
+One of the… Read More: New physical attacks are quickly diluting secure enclave defenses from… »

 AMD wins massive AI chip deal from OpenAI with stock sweetener